Matt-A-Bennett/vim-surround-funk/README.md

 [below](#turn-off-automatic-creation-of-normal-mode-mappings).

 ```
-gs: Grip (i.e wrap/encompass) any text object or motion with the function in
+gs: Grip (i.e wrap/encompass) any text object or motion with the function call
-    the unnamed register.
+    in the unnamed register.
 ```

-In the example below, with the cursor anywhere with a `^` symbol, you can do `ysF` to 'yank the surrounding function' (which is all the stuff with `*` above it):
+In the example below, with the cursor anywhere with a `^` symbol, you can do `ysF` to 'yank the surrounding function call' (which is all the stuff with `*` above it):

 ```
 *************               *************